MicrosoftDocs/PlayReady/Docs/Packaging/mp4-based-formats-supported-by-playready-clients.md

 The manifest or the init segment includes the special `<DECRYPTORSETUP>ONDEMAND</DECRYPTORSETUP>` PlayReady Header.

+The init segment optionally contains the default KID(s) used in the box Track Encryption box `tenc` (`moov/trak/mdia/minf/stbl/stsd/sinf/schi/tenc`).

-The MP4 segments contain in the fragment header `moof/pssh` a PlayReady Leaf License embedded in the content, whenever the content key rotates.
+Whenever the content key rotates, the MP4 segment contain the new KID(s) used by the segment in the Sample Group Description Box `sgpd` box (`moof/traf/sgpd/seig`).
+And it also contains in the fragment header `moof/pssh` a PlayReady Leaf License embedded in the content.
 These PlayReady Leaf Licenses are bound to the PlayReady Root Licenses of the asset.

 The application must include logic to proactively request the Root Licenses.

 #### Sample

+DASH manifest

 ```xml
 <?xml version="1.0" encoding="utf-8"?>